ThoDangUM/thodangum.github.io/_pages/about.md

   - /about.html
 ---

-I am Dang Huu Tho.
+I am Dang Tho.
 I obtained PhD in robotics from Montpellier university, France, 2021.
+My interests are robotic design, optimization, machine learning and reinforcement learning in robotics.